libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 doesn't consume any additional roundtrips.

 This feature aggregates the multiplexer negotiation function and security handshake function.
-It introduces coupling between different functions.
+It introduces coupling between those two functions.

-The improved multiplexer negotiation approach MUST be interoperable with pervious libp2p versions which do not support this improved approach.
+The improved multiplexer negotiation approach MUST be interoperable with pervious libp2p versions which do not support this improvement.

 ## Design